What is the red version of Sauvignon Blanc?

 Answered by Randall Whitlock

 The red version of Sauvignon Blanc is none other than Cabernet Sauvignon.
 It is a grape variety that is well-known and widely grown around the world, particularly in California's Napa Valley and France's Bordeaux region.
 Cabernet Sauvignon is actually a cross between two grape varieties – Sauvignon Blanc and Cabernet Franc.
-This crossing resulted in a grape that has gained immense popularity and success in the industry.
+This crossing resulted in a red grape that has gained immense popularity and success in the wine industry.

 Cabernet Sauvignon is known for producing rich, full-bodied red wines with bold flavors and high tannins.
 It is often blended with other grape varieties to create complex and layered wines, but it can also be vinified as a single varietal wine, showcasing its distinct characteristics.
 The grape has thick skins which contribute to its deep color and ability to age gracefully.